openresty/lua-nginx-module/README.markdown

 This hook uses exactly the same mechanism as `content_by_lua` so all the nginx APIs defined there are also available here.

-Note that this handler always runs *after* the standard `NginxHttpAccessModule`.
+Note that this handler always runs *after* the standard [NginxHttpAccessModule](http://wiki.nginx.org/NginxHttpAccessModule).
 So the following will work as expected:

     location / {